SainiBimal/OLYMPICS/README.md

 ### 📈 Statistical Tests & Inference

-To support the visual insights with statistical evidence, you performed formal hypothesis testing using:
+- To support the visual insights with statistical evidence, you performed formal hypothesis testing using:

 ### 🧪 1.
 One-Way ANOVA (Analysis of Variance)

-Purpose: To test if mean medal counts differ significantly across different sports.
+- Purpose: To test if mean medal counts differ significantly across different sports.

-Result Insight: A statistically significant result suggests that some sports yield higher medal chances than others.
+- Result Insight: A statistically significant result suggests that some sports yield higher medal chances than others.

-Application: Useful to justify why sports like Aquatics and Athletics dominate.
+- Application: Useful to justify why sports like Aquatics and Athletics dominate.

 ### 🎯 2.
 Chi-Square Test (Independence)

-Purpose: To check if medal type is dependent on gender or country.
+-Purpose: To check if medal type is dependent on gender or country.

-Used For: Categorical feature relationships — e.g., whether men win more gold compared to women.
+-Used For: Categorical feature relationships — e.g., whether men win more gold compared to women.

-Insight: Statistically significant Chi² value shows that gender and medal type are not independent — confirming visual pie and bar charts.
+-Insight: Statistically significant Chi² value shows that gender and medal type are not independent — confirming visual pie and bar charts.

 ### 🧪 3. t-Test (Two Sample)

-Purpose: Compare mean medal counts between men and women.
+-Purpose: Compare mean medal counts between men and women.

-Insight: Indicates whether men win significantly more medals than women or not — especially useful pre- and post-2000 where female participation grew.
+-Insight: Indicates whether men win significantly more medals than women or not — especially useful pre- and post-2000 where female participation grew.

 ### 🤖 Machine Learning Model: Predicting Medal Type

-I built a classification model to predict whether a medal is Gold, Silver, or Bronze based on:
+-I built a classification model to predict whether a medal is Gold, Silver, or Bronze based on:

 🏅 Sport